Azmeer-crescent/react-lesson-1/README.md

 # Code from Azmeer

-A complete tutorial on React functional components.
+A simplified tutorial on React.JS functional components.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).